ronylucca/ronylucca/README.md

 ## ⚡️ About me

 - 🔭 I’m currently working @ Tropix as backend node and solidity engineer.
 Always interested in projects related to blockchain, Defi, games and NFT marketplaces
-- 🧐 Looking forward to improve any skill
+- 👷‍♂️ Working to improve solidity and rust smart contract development techniques
 - 👯 Contact me for any help or side projects development
 - 💬 Feel free to pull a flip coin about blockchain technologies and automated trades